This post contains affiliate links.

-When one or two hours of cooking is left, sprinkle 1-2 tablespoons of flour in slow cooker to thicken.
+When one or two hours of cooking is left, add whisked flour mixture.
 Important- you must give flour time to thicken!

 Remove bay leaf and Rouladen.
 Taste gravy.
 Does it need acid?
 Red wine or balsamic vinegar.
 Sweetness?
 Sprinkle sugar.
 Salt?
-Please tell me you know to add salt.
-Smokiness?
-Smoked paprika.
+Add salt.
 Remove toothpicks from Rouladen.
 Serve!

 Stove top method: Brown onions, add beef rolls to pan.
 Deglaze with broth mixture, add spices.
 Reduce to simmer, cover and cook approximately 45 minutes.

-Instant Pot Method: (do not use slow cooker liner for this method) Saute onions, add rolls and brown.
+Instant Pot Method: Saute onions, add rolls and brown.
 Deglaze with broth mixture, add spices.
 Prepare using meat setting according to Instant Pot directions.
-Remove Rouladen, thicken gravy on Saute feature.
+Remove Rouladen, add flour mixture and thicken gravy on Saute feature.
 Remove toothpicks from Rouladen, serve.

 Variations: For even more flavor, slightly brown bacon along with onions before filling rolls.